Basement Conversions – 10 Steps to Follow for a Successful Cellar Conversion

 Even if the existing floor-to-ceiling height gives you enough room to stand, installing extra insulation in the floor, plus a new finish on top, might mean you lose too much height overall.
 Further excavation work may be required if you don’t have enough headroom in your existing cellar.

-This will significantly add to basement conversion costs, so it’s vital that you factor this in at the start of your project.
+This will significantly add to cellar conversion costs, so it’s vital that you factor this in at the start of your project.
 “For a finished basement conversion, depending on what you do, we’d estimate around £1,500 – £3,500 per m² for a simpler project scope,” says Katerina.
 “With excavation, we’d ballpark £4,000 – £6,000 per m².”
-Factors such as access, ground conditions and labour costs in your area will also factor into the equation.
+Factors such as access, ground conditions and labour costs in your area will also need to be added into the equation.

 2. Excavation & Structural Work For Cellar Conversions